 Call for Guest Post Authors

-Brothers and Sisters, since I started this website in 2009, I have made efforts to post a new article weekly on Mormon Mission Prep.
-At times this has been difficult, especially with a growing young family, demands from work and Church callings, and when there are many other worthy endeavors that I feel inspired to pursue.
+For the first few years after starting this website in 2009, I made efforts to post a new article weekly.
+At times this has been difficult, especially with a growing young family, and demands from work and Church callings.
 I have long felt I should make efforts to get other people involved in this website, contributing to the content and helping in their unique ways to prepare youth (and those not so young) for missionary service.
-Therefore, I am sending out a call for help to good Church members to contribute your mission prep talents, stories, ideas, and testimonies by writing a guest post for the website.
+Therefore, I am sending out a call for help in contributing mission prep ideas, stories, inspiration, and testimonies by writing a guest post for the website.

-There are many reasons to contribute a guest post to this website, but I hope your number one motivation is to follow the Spirit, build the Kingdom of God on earth, and be anxiously engaged in a good cause.
-In addition to the spiritual satisfaction, a guest post can be used to promote or shine further light on a missionary-related website, product, or service you many have.
-The primary purpose of a guest post should not be to promote a website, but if you write a good, substantive article related to missionary work or mission prep, a link to your website or a plug for your product or service is perfectly acceptable.
-You’ll basically be getting free advertising that will reach the 15,000 unique visitors who come to the site each month, plus the thousands of Facebook fans and Twitter followers of Mormon Mission Prep.
+There are many reasons to contribute a guest post to this website, but I hope your number one motivation is to follow the Spirit of the Lord, build the Kingdom of God on earth, and be anxiously engaged in a good cause.
+In addition to the spiritual satisfaction, a guest post can be used secondarily to promote your missionary-related website, product, or service you many have.
+If you link to your website or promote for your product or service in your article, it should still be a substantive article related to missionary work or mission prep.
+If, rather than writing a guest post, you are more interested in simply advertising on the Mormon Mission Prep site, please use the contact form.

 Ideas for Article Topics